 I took my Comprehensive Review in JPT because of its location (I live in taft) and I was given a P1500.00 discount because of I reviewed there during my MP exam.
 I payed only P7500.00 (originally its P9000.00) without reviewers.

 Rooms.
 The section I belonged to was scheduled MWFS, 6pm-9pm from August 28- December 2, 2017.
-I felt really lucky because they said our section was just an additional or special class for late enrollees which explains why there were just around 25-30 of us in our class and we were using the smaller room in JPT.
+I felt really lucky because they said our section was just an additional or special class for late enrollees which explained why there were just around 25-30 of us in our class and we were using the smaller room in JPT.
 Why is it an advantage?
 Because too much people in your class is a chaos and its in the bigger room!
 Going early in the review center is a competition because everyone wants to take the front seats because you won’t see the powerpoint from the back and all you can hear are noises and echoes.
 That’s the least thing you would want to think about when reviewing for the boards.

 Instructors.
 The luckiness doesn’t end there because the professors in our section are actually the best.